 - Chromium—released when welding stainless steels, or around certain paints.

-- Manganese—in welding rods.
+- Welding Injuries—in welding rods.

 Like welding, painting inside a ship’s hull is often performed in confined spaces and tanks, thereby concentrating toxic fumes.
 The following materials may have been used by shipyard painters:

 - Zinc chloride primer paints